HypeCheck

 "remove heavy metals and toxins from the body" Unsupported

-"cleanse the body, promoting clearer thinking, less brain fog, restful sleep" Unsupported
+"cleanse the body, promoting clearer thinking, less brain fog, and restful sleep" Unsupported

-"help the body remove heavy metals and toxins" Stretch
+"help the body remove heavy metals and toxins" Unsupported

 "support a healthy immune system" Unsupported

-No human clinical evidence for immune support from zeolite.
+No human clinical trials support immune benefits from oral zeolite.

 "help balance the body's pH, considered essential for good health" Unsupported